 Negative behaviours and attitudes may impede progress and adversely affect a project.
 As a result, project managers should aim to demonstrate the right attitude and this can be done through keeping the working environment positive and energetic.
 This also means that project managers must not allow themselves to become disorganized or lazy.
 Some of the most successful project managers are qualified in PRINCE2 Foundation & Practitioner because their learned methodology allows them to stay more organized and focused, therefore inspiring their team to follow suit.

 American Psychologist Martin Seligman defined three pillars of positive psychology that project managers utilise to improve project relationships and create a positive environment: Positive Emotions, Positive Traits and Positive Institutions.
 To expand on these pillars, project managers should endeavour to inject positivity into the environment/working process, into their team, and into their managerial strategies and working methods.
 When this is achieved, project managers may create an environment where everyone in the team feels valued, happy and motivated to work together towards a shared goal.
+If you are having difficulty communicating with your team, you can talk to a licensed therapist from BetterHelp for guidance.

 Be Willing to Share Information